syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Notify listener

-By call this method whenever the object changes, to notify any clients the object may have.
-Listeners that are added during this iteration will not be visited.
-Listeners that are removed during this iteration will not be visited after they are removed.
+By call this method whenever the datasource changes, to notify any clients the datasource may have.
+We have provided support to perform three operations like Add, Remove and Reset.
+NotifyListener is used to notify the dataSource may have changed.

-AddListener

-You can dynamically add the appointment to the data source by call Notifylistener.
+#### Add Action

-Used to notify the item will be added in the collection.
+We need to notify the datasource changes due to add the appointment from the collection.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}